rixx/books.rixx.de/src/reviews/2019/nussia.md

   rating: 1
 ---

+Maybe I'm just not one for exchange student stories.
 [Nussia](<a target="_blank" href="https://www.thebooksmugglers.com/2018/06/nussia-by-michele-tracy-berger.html" rel="nofollow">https://www.thebooksmugglers.com/2018...</a>) is a short story that describes the first alien exchange student, who comes to a black family in the Bronx.
 The writing felt very uneven, and the plot a bit directionless, so even though the idea is nice, the story didn't capture me at all.